openshift-scale/workloads/docs/nodevertical.md

 ### NODEVERTICAL_MAXPODS
 Default: `1000`
-Maximum number of pods that NodeVertical will create across the nodes it has labeled.
-The number of pods will be calculated against this value by subtracting the non-terminated pod count across the labeled nodes.
-Example: 4 nodes each with 10 pods, Max pods set to 250 per node and NODEVERTICAL_MAXPODS is set to 1000, then nodevertical will spawn 960 pods ((4 x 250) - (4 * 10)).
+Maximum number of Pods that NodeVertical will create across the nodes it has labeled.
+The number of Pods will be calculated against this value by subtracting the non-terminated pod count across the labeled nodes.
+Example: 4 nodes each with 10 Pods, Max Pods set to 250 per node and NODEVERTICAL_MAXPODS is set to 1000, then NodeVertical will spawn 960 Pods ((4 x 250) - (4 * 10)).

 ### NODEVERTICAL_POD_IMAGE
 Default: `gcr.io/google_containers/pause-amd64:3.0`
-Pod image to use for pods that are nodevertical pods.
+Pod image to use for Pods that are NodeVertical Pods.

 ### NODEVERTICAL_STEPSIZE
 Default: `50`
-Number of pods for cluster loader will create before waiting for pods to become running.
+Number of Pods for cluster loader will create before waiting for Pods to become running.

 ### NODEVERTICAL_PAUSE
 Default: `60`
-Period of time (in seconds) for cluster loader to pause after creating pods and waiting for them to be running.
+Period of time (in seconds) for cluster loader to pause after creating Pods and waiting for them to be "Running" state.

+### NODEVERTICAL_TS_TIMEOUT
+Default: `180`
+Period of time (in seconds) that cluster loader will wait for pods to come up to "Running" state per tuningset before sleeping `NODEVERTICAL_PAUSE`.
+The tuningset is determined by `NODEVERTICAL_STEPSIZE` and `NODEVERTICAL_PAUSE` thus if you have a very large stepsize you will need a greater period of time to allow the Pods to come to "Running" state.
+This value prevents waiting infinitely for Pods that would otherwise never come up.

+### EXPECTED_NODEVERTICAL_DURATION
+Default: `600`
+Pass/fail criteria.
+Value to determine if NodeVertical workload executed in duration expected.

 ## Smoke test variables